winddori2002/MANNER/README.md

 ## 1. Prepare dataset

-We use VoiceBank-DEMAND (Valentini) dataset consisting 28 speakers for training MANNER.
+We use VoiceBank-DEMAND (Valentini) dataset consisting of 28 speakers for training MANNER.

 - The dataset can be downloaded [here](https://datashare.ed.ac.uk/handle/10283/2791).
+- We use [282,287] speakers as validation set.

 ## 2. Downsample